m1rp/11ty-blog/src/til/git-isnt-github.md

 ANYWAY, the procedure is similar to the one used for cloning a repo from Github.

-You need to have SSH access to the remote server.
-For that you need to generate a ssh key like so:
+We need to have SSH access to the remote server.
+For that we need to generate a ssh key like so:

 ```bash
 $ cd ~/.ssh && ssh-keygen -t rsa -b 4096 -C "email@example.com"